Frustration-induced emergent Hilbert space fragmentation: Results

-\para{} To investigate the energy dependence of the level statistics, we study the eigenstates of disordered $H_{\mathrm{BFG}}$, now randomizing the \textit{XY} interaction on every bond $J_{ij} \in [-J, J]$.
-We find interesting energy-dependence in the level statistics in the strong Ising limit: Poisson-like distribution at low energies, and GOE-like at high energies [Fig.~\ref{fig:ice-level-statistics}(c)].
-This observation provides a compelling case that the fragmentation we find for the effective model survives in the bare model in the weak $J$ limit, given by $H_{\mathrm{BFG}}$ at low energies.
-At large values of $J$, the perturbative result no longer holds and thus it is anticipated that higher order terms beyond $H_{\bowtie}$ become relevant and the notion of topological sectors is no longer sharply defined.
-This is indeed the case: We find GOE-like statistics for both the low-energy states and for the whole spectrum.
-The fragmented puddles are destroyed in this nonperturbative limit [Fig.~\ref{fig:ice-level-statistics}(d)].
+\para{} We find interesting level statistics in the strong Ising limit.
+At a small value of $J^{\perp}$, it shows close resemblance to Poisson distribution.
+This observation provides a compelling case that the fragmentation we find for the effective model survives in the full BFG model in the weak $J^\perp$ limit, given by $H_{\mathrm{BFG}}$ at low energies.
+The downturn at small $\tilde{r}$ is due to topological loops which have nonzero matrix element for finite size systems (order $O((J^\perp)^3)$ here given the small size of the system), and vanish in the thermodynamic limit.
+At large values of $J^\perp$, the perturbative result no longer holds as higher-order terms beyond $H_{\bowtie}$ become significant and the notion of topological sectors is no longer sharply defined.
+This is indeed the case: The low energy level statistics shows good agreement with the GOE distribution [Fig.~\ref{fig:ice-level-statistics}(d)], as the fragmented puddles are destroyed in the nonperturbative regime.

+\para{} The crossover between Poisson-like and GOE-like distributions occurs at $J^{\perp} /J_c^{\perp} \sim O(1)$, where $J_c^{\perp}$ is the value of $J^{\perp}$ at which the ice gap (defined in the caption of Fig.~\ref{fig:ice-level-statistics}) closes and the ``ice'' manifold is no longer energetically well separated from the rest of the Hilbert space.
+Our finite size analysis finds no clear evidence that $J_c^{\perp}$ decreases with system size (see Appendix~\ref{app:bfg-ice-gap}).
+If indeed $J_c^{\perp}$ remains nonzero in the thermodynamic limit, Poisson-like statistics is expected for a finite range of $J^{\perp}$.